zishanparwez/Large-File-Processor/README.md

   description: { type: String, required: 'Product description cannot be left blank.' }
 });

+module.exports = mongoose.model('Products', productSchema);

 ```
 ---
 ## Points to achieve

 1. OOPs:
     - Used separate files for routes, models, controllers and coupled code together satisfying OOPs concept.

 2. Regular non-blocking parallel ingestion of the given file into a table:
     - Used NodeJS as it provides non-blocking I/O operation in asynchronous manner.
     - Create a MongoDB database
     - Generate an application, to import CSV file using NodeJS
-  - Install Mongoose module to connect and process data using mongoose application
+    - Install `Mongoose` module to connect and process data using mongoose application
-  - Install Fast-CSV module to import CSV file using NodeJS into MongoDB collection
+    - Install `Fast-CSV` module to import CSV file using NodeJS into MongoDB collection

 3. Updating existing products in the Products table based on `sku` as the primary key:
     - Made `sku` as primary key for the `product` schema
     - Find the product by `sku` field and update it

 4. All product details are to be ingested into a single table
     - Importing `products.csv` file to a single table named as `products`

 5. An aggregated table on above rows with `name` and `no. of products` as the columns
     - Aggregating table by `no. of products` based on rows with same `name`

 ---
 ## API Routes